 Lead with the Need

-When we talk about how to build great products, there is a wonderful aphorism by Mark Zuckerberg: “Lead with the need.”
+When asked about how to build and launch great products, Steve Jobs said: “Lead with the need.”
 Well-thought-out customer research tells a product team the user’s needs.
 Poor customer research, on the other hand, yields inessential data, such as what product features customers consider valuable or undesirable, but not why.
 This is a fine line, but a deep understanding of customers’ needs is the vital difference between research that will enhance projects and research that will lead you down the wrong path.

 Test the Assumptions First